{{ summaryHeading }}

 CheckBoundaryMeaning

-Maximum one-way lengthSolves the voltage-drop equation for length at the selected goal.Shows how far each AWG can run before crossing the drop limit.
+Maximum one-way lengthSolves the voltage-drop equation for length at the selected goal.Shows where each AWG crosses the drop limit for the same load.

-Reference currentCompares load current with the built-in AWG reference current.Supports gauge comparison only; the cord's printed rating remains the user-facing authority.
+Reference currentCompares load current with the listed AWG reference current.Supports gauge comparison only; it does not replace the cord marking.

-The result is a planning estimate for copper extension cords, not an electrical-code approval or a thermal safety model.
+Use the result as a planning estimate for copper extension cords.
+It is not an electrical-code approval, a thermal safety model, or a substitute for the cord and equipment instructions.

-• Do not use the result to justify a damaged, undersized, wet, modified, ungrounded, or tightly coiled cord.
+• Do not use the result to justify a damaged, modified, ungrounded, wet, buried, daisy-chained, undersized, or tightly coiled cord.

-• Motor and compressor startup can draw much more than running current, so a running-current pass may still produce poor starts.
+• Motor and compressor startup current can be much higher than running current, so a running-current pass may still lead to hard starts or nuisance trips.

-• Connector condition, reel temperature, ambient heat, cord jacket rating, ground-fault protection, and local rules must be checked separately.
+• Connector condition, cord-reel temperature, ambient heat, jacket type, outdoor rating, ground-fault protection, and local rules must be checked separately.

 Worked Examples: